Badjavii/ASM-CompuOrg/README.md

 ## About Computer Organization

 Computer organization refers to the structure and behavior of the physical components of a computer.
 This includes basic hardware such as the CPU, memory, and input/output devices.
-In this section, we will explore how these components interact with each other and how they are managed to perform computational tasks.
+In this section, we explore how these components interact with each other and how they are managed to perform computational tasks.

+## About Operating Systems

+The Operating System is the interface that communicates hardware with software applications.
+In this section, we go deeper into how an operating system is built, covering its operation and fields.

 ## About Computer Architecture

-Computer architecture focuses on the conceptual design and operational structure of computer systems.
-Unlike computer organization, which deals more with physical aspects, computer architecture is concerned with how systems are designed and optimized to improve performance and efficiency.
-Here we will discuss topics such as instruction sets, CPU architecture, and optimization techniques.
+(Coming Soon...)

 ## About Assembly Language

-Assembly is a low-level programming language used to write programs that are very close to machine language.
-Unlike high-level languages, Assembly allows precise control over the computer hardware, making it ideal for tasks that require extreme performance optimization.
-In this section, we will learn about Assembly syntax, how to write and debug programs in this language, and its application in systems programming.
+Assembly is a programming language used to program microprocessors.
+Assembly is the most direct representation of machine language.
+In this section, we learn about Assembly syntax, how to write and debug programs in this language, and its application in systems programming.